International Student Orientation Answers for newly admitted students related to International Student Orientation and arriving at W&L.

 Bills for your first semester tuition, room, health insurance, and meal plan costs should be sent to you by email.
 In August, you will likely be billed for your medical insurance.
 In September, you will receive a bill for course fees (applies to some classes) and for books if you elected to charge those to your student account.
 Any financial aid will be credited at that time.
 Please make sure you have learned how to access the General Payments System, so that you can access your student account, view bills, and make payments.
 You should receive an email inviting you to create an account in late June.
 Due to privacy laws in the US, only YOU will have access to your student account information.
 If your family members will be paying the bills, you will need to grant permission for them to access the system.
 The Business Office can assist you with billing related questions.

 6. What are the required immunizations?
 Do I need health insurance?

 International students starting at W&L in the fall term will be automatically enrolled in the student health insurance plan with coverage that begins August 1.
 The health insurance plans meets all visa requirements.
 For further information about the student health insurance plan please visit the Student Health Insurance web site or contact the Student Health Center at email@example.com.

 Please complete the Report of Medical History and the Immunization Record forms and email a scanned copy to firstname.lastname@example.org by July 31st.
 Please bring the original forms with you when you come to International Student Orientation.

-All first-year degree-seeking international students register for courses in September.
-Exchange students will be registered earlier.
+All first-year degree-seeking international students register for courses in June.
+Exchange students will be registered manually.
 All international students must maintain full-time enrollment during the fall and winter terms.
 More information about the registration process for first-year students is provided by the Registrar's office.